ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 ### Index Renaming

- The names of the new indices will be prefixed with a timestamp, similar to the timestamp prepended in the `ActiveRecord` migration (something like `20130608103457_my_index` for the index `my_index`).
+ The names of the new indices will be prefixed with a timestamp, similar to the timestamp prepended in the `ActiveRecord` migration: something like `20130608103457_my_index` for the index `my_index`.
 However, when the reindex will be completed each old index will be deleted and the new indices will be aliased with the original base name.
 That means that your app will continue to use e.g. the `my_index` name, but it will automatically point to the new (prefixed) index (no intervention required on your side).

 ### Stop Indexing

 It's important to understand that code and index must constantly match when the app is running: the old code with the old index; the new code with the new index.
-So in order to ensure that consistency - if your index may get changed by the old code during the reindexing - the live-reindex feature needs to stop the indexing during the swapping.
+So in order to ensure that consistency the live-reindex feature needs to stop the indexing during the swapping (old code and index / new code and index).
 For that reason you must define the `:stop_indexing_proc` proc that must ensure to prevent all the processes that use the old code to change the index (e.g. put the app in maintenance mode, wait for eventual `resque` tasks in the queue to complete before returning, flush the indices, etc.).

 The `:stop_indexing_proc` will be called (almost) at the end of the live-reindexing, just before the index swap.
 Just remember that the reindex methods will reindex, call your proc to stop the indexing and swap the old index with the new one: after that you must swap the old code with the new one and resume the indexing that your proc stopped.
-The time from the indexing-stop to the indexing-restart will probably be just a few milliseconds or seconds at worse, but that is a critical step if you want a consistent and complete index and a smooth swapping.
+The elapsed time from the indexing-stop to the indexing-restart will probably be just a few milliseconds or seconds at worse, but that is a critical step if you want a consistent and complete index and a smooth swapping.

 > If you deploy with `capistrano`, you should resume the indexing right after the `creating_symlink`